maunium/mau.fi/blog/posts/2024-07-xx-megabridge-twilio.md

 `TwilioLogin` from `CreateLogin` ensures that the interface implements `bridgev2.LoginProcess`, but most login flows also need to implement one or more of the step type specific interfaces.
-In this case, we're using the user input type, so we want to make sure `bridgev2.LoginProcessUserInput` is implemented:
+In this case, we're using the user input type, so we want to make sure `bridgev2.LoginProcessUserInput` is implemented.

 ```go
 var _ bridgev2.LoginProcessUserInput = (*TwilioLogin)(nil)